 Each local education agency must:

-Ensure that the activities of any persons who perform inspections, reinspections, and periodic surveillance, develop and update management plans, and develop and implement response actions, including operations and maintenance, are carried out in accordance with 454 CMR 28.00.
+Ensure that the activities of any persons who perform inspections, re-inspections, and periodic surveillance develop and update management plans, and develop and implement response actions, including operations and maintenance, are carried out in accordance with 454 CMR 28.00.

-Ensure that all custodial and maintenance employees are properly trained as required by this document and other applicable Federal and/or State regulations (e.g., the Occupational Safety and Health Administration asbestos standard for construction, or 454 CMR 25.00).
+Ensure that all custodial and maintenance employees are properly trained as required by this document and other applicable Federal and/or State regulations (e.g., the Occupational Safety and Health Administration asbestos standard for construction, 29 CFR 1926.1101, or 454 CMR 25.00).

 Ensure that workers and building occupants, or their legal guardians, are informed at least once each school year about inspections, response actions, and post-response action activities, including periodic reinspection and surveillance activities that are planned or in progress.